 For this reason, part or all of the information you send us may be provided to a member of the public in response to a public records request.
 There are pieces of information, such as credit card numbers, TIN, username, or password that are not considered public for the purposes of a public records request.
 For more information on types of data exempted from disclosure under the Public Records Law, please read the Secretary of the Commonwealth's Public Records Law.

-Information that you submit voluntarily through the Commonwealth Conversations: Transportation blog, including your name, city or town, and the substance of anything that you post may be disseminated further by being posted online at this website or be publicly discussed by a member of the administration.
+Information that you submit voluntarily through the Transportation Blog, including your name, city or town, and the substance of anything that you post may be disseminated further by being posted online at this website or be publicly discussed by a member of the administration.
 In addition, blog entries and any emails you send us may be provided to a member of the public in response to a public records request.
 The information that you voluntarily submit through emails will be disclosed only to Commonwealth employees or officials with a "need to know" for purposes of fulfilling their job responsibilities.
 They will only use information to answer your questions, respond to any requests for assistance, and fulfill any legal obligations.
 Where appropriate, we may provide the information submitted by you via a blog entry or email to the person or company that is the subject of your inquiry, or to a government agency responsible for the matters in your communication.

 Your Access and Opportunity to Correct